Paramount+

 Paramount+ is an American subscription video on-demand over-the-top streaming service owned by Paramount Skydance.
-The service's content is drawn primarily from the libraries of CBS, Nickelodeon, MTV, Comedy Central, BET, the Smithsonian Channel, Showtime, and Paramount Pictures.
+The service's content is drawn primarily from the libraries of various properties owned by Paramount Skydance, such as CBS, Nickelodeon, MTV, Comedy Central, BET, the Smithsonian Channel, Showtime, and Paramount Pictures.
 It also shows original series and films, live streaming sports coverage, and in the United States, live streaming of local CBS television stations.
-The service was launched on October 28, 2014 by CBS Corporation in the United States as CBS All Access in the United States, initially focusing on the live streaming of CBS programming from its local affiliates, as well as on-demand access to CBS programs and library content.
-The service began to expand into original programming in 2016, beginning with spin-offs of CBS programs such as Big Brother, The Good Fight, and the new Star Trek television series Star Trek: Discovery.
-In 2018, the service launched in Australia as 10 All Access, taking its name from CBS-owned Network 10, and was a mixture between CBS and 10's programming.
-Paramount+ is one of the top ten most-subscribed video on demand streaming media service globally, with 79 million paid memberships.
+Paramount+ was originally launched on October 28, 2014, by CBS Corporation as CBS All Access in the United States, initially focusing on the live streaming of CBS programming from its local affiliates, as well as on-demand access to CBS programs and library content.
+The service expanded into original programming in 2016.
+The service launched in Australia as 10 All Access in 2018, taking its name from Network 10, which was owned by CBS Corporation at the time, and consisted of a mixture between CBS and 10's programming.
+Paramount+ is one of the top ten most-subscribed video on demand streaming media service globally, with 81.6 million paid memberships.